Parasakthi (2026 film): Critical response

+Box office

+Parasakthi collected ₹12 crore on its opening day.
+By early February 2026, the film experienced a notable decline in box office collections on Day 22 of its theatrical run, reflecting the typical box office trajectory for films in extended release.

+The film concluded its run with a worldwide gross estimated to be ₹84–100 crore.

 Controversies

 Title disputes

 Prior to the title's official reveal, it was leaked on social media platforms.
 K. Chandrasekaran, head of the Nadigar Thilagam Sivaji Samuga Nala Peravai, released a press statement objecting to the use of the title Parasakthi due to it being previously used for the 1952 Sivaji Ganesan-starrer Parasakthi.
 The statement further explained that the 1952 film created a revolution in Tamil cinema and is still praised for the dialogues written by M. Karunanidhi.
 The group ended their statement by requesting the makers of this film to change its title, or the fans would protest until it is done.
 Soon after the title's announcement, AVM Productions, the area distributors of the 1952 film, released a statement that the rights of the title Parasakthi was given by them to Dawn Pictures.

-The same day of the title announcement, Vijay Antony released a statement saying he had registered the title Parashakthi in July 2024 for his film Sakthi Thirumagans dubbed Telugu version, as confirmed by the South Indian Film Chamber of Commerce.
+The same day of the title announcement, Vijay Antony released a statement saying he had registered the title Paraashakthi in July 2024 for his Tamil film Shakthi Thirumagans dubbed Telugu version, as confirmed by the South Indian Film Chamber of Commerce.
 Dawn Pictures countered by revealing they held the rights to the title Parasakthi in both Tamil and Telugu, verified by the producers councils of the respective industries.
-The following day, both parties reached a mutual decision, wherein this film would keep its title as Parasakthi and Antony's film would be titled Sakthi Thirumagan in the original Tamil version, and Parashakthi in the dubbed Hindi, Kannada and Malayalam versions while it would get a new title for the dubbed Telugu version.
-On 12 March 2025, it was announced that the dubbed Telugu version of Antony's film would be titled Bhadrakali.
+On 30 January, both parties reached a mutual decision, wherein this film would keep its title as Parasakthi in Tamil and Telugu, while Shakthi Thirumagan would be titled Parashakthi in the dubbed Hindi, Kannada and Malayalam versions with a new title yet to be decided for the dubbed Telugu version.
+On 12 March 2025, it was announced that the dubbed Telugu version of Shakthi Thirumagan would be titled Bhadrakali.

-A few days after Dawn Pictures and the makers of Sakthi Thirumagan found their mutual decision, National Pictures, producers of the 1952 film, dissuaded anyone from using the title as they still held the full rights to it, and were planning on re-releasing the film remastered for its 75th anniversary.
+A few days after Dawn Pictures and the makers of Shakthi Thirumagan found their mutual decision, National Pictures, producers of the 1952 film, dissuaded anyone from using the title Parasakthi as they still held the full rights to it, and were planning on re-releasing the film remastered for its 75th anniversary.
 They noted that AVM held the distribution rights of the 1952 film only in select areas.

 Production dispute

 Dawn Pictures came under scrutiny for funds used in producing the film.
-On 16 May 2025, the Enforcement Directorate (ED) conducted a search in the residence of producer Akash Baskaran.
+On 16 May 2025, the Enforcement Directorate (ED) conducted a search in the residence of Aakash Baskaran.